Climate Change Risk Management

 Metrics and Targets

-In order to achieve the 2050 net zero emissions goal, D-Link not only sets corresponding short/medium/ long-term goals for energy saving, carbon reduction, water saving and waste reduction, but also actively launches various project plans, promotes relevant measures, and implements management and effectiveness evaluation accordingly, and at the same time, the performance results are confirmed through the external verification to achieve the goal of environmental sustainability.
+In order to achieve the 2050 net-zero emissions goal, D-Link not only sets corresponding short / medium / long-term goals for energy saving, carbon reduction, water saving and waste reduction, but also actively launches various project plans, promotes relevant measures, and implements management and effectiveness evaluation accordingly, and at the same time, the performance results are confirmed through the external verification to achieve the goal of environmental sustainability.

 The Relevant Implementation Performance and Short, Medium and Long-term Goals Responding to Climate Change